annashipman/annashipman.github.io/_posts/2023-11-26-scaling-people.md

 ## Do the best for your reports

-Aniticipate when the work will become boring and work with them to think about where they might want to focus in six moths.
+Aniticipate when the work will become boring and work with your reports to think about where they might want to focus in six months.
 Include them in your succession planning.
 Think laterally about opportunities that might give them a chance to grow in the ways they want to, even if they aren't their logical next step.

 Finally, let go.
 If you can't find interesting opportunites for a high performer on your team, don't hold onto them for too long – land them a job in another part of the organisation, or open up your network and help them get another job; play the long game, you'll have earned their loyalty and trust.

-She also suggests pre-exit interviews – ask people if you were going to leave, what would be the reason?
+She also suggests pre-exit interviews – ask people: if you were going to leave, what would be the reason?
 Ask 3-5 people, or maybe the top 10% of talent.

 ## Managing good performers